 June 2020 saw the launch of Drupal 9.
 But did you know that 65% of Drupal sites are still on Drupal 7?
-Both Drupal 7 and Drupal 8 will reach end of life in November 2021.
-Now is the time to start planning your roadmap for moving over to Drupal 9 in order to keep your site, and your users’ data, secure.
+Drupal 7 will reach end of life in November 2022, and Drupal 8 will reach end of life in November 2021.
+Despite these dates seeming a while away, now is the time to start planning your roadmap for moving over to Drupal 9 in order to keep your site, and your users’ data, secure.

 What does end of life mean?